tnebooks/12th-biology/content.en/zoology/microbes-in-human-welfare/_index.md

 title: 'Microbes in Human Welfare'
 weight: 10
 ---

 148

-Microbes such as bacteria, fungi, protozoa, certain algae, viruses, viroids and prions are some of the major components of the biological system on Earth.
-Several microorganisms are beneficial and contribute to human welfare.
-Microbes are present everywhere – in soil, water, air and within bodies of animals and plants.
-Microbes like bacteria and fungi can be grown on nutritive media to form colonies which can be visibly seen.
-Some of the microbes useful to human welfare are discussed here.

-**9.1 Microbes in household products** In every day life, microbes and their

-products are used in the preparation of idli, dosa, cheese, curd, yogurt, dough, bread, vinegar, etc., Bacteria like _Lactobacillus acidophilus, L. lactis_ and _Streptococcus lactis_ commonly called **lactic acid bacteria** (LAB) are probiotics which check the growth of pathogenic microbes in the stomach and other parts of the digestive tract.

-The LAB bacteria grows in milk and convert it into curd, thereby digesting the milk protein casein.
-A small amount of curd added to fresh milk as a starter or inoculum contains millions of _Lactobacilli_, which under suitable

 UNIT - III

-**Microbes in Human Welfare**
+**Microbes in Human Welfar**

 CHAPTER

-9 _Saccharomyces cerevisiae, a species of yeast_

-_used in baking and brewing industry._

-9.1 Microbes in household products 9.2 Microbes in industrial products 9.3 Microbes in sewage treatment and
+9 9.1 Microbes in household products 9.2 Microbes in industrial products 9.3 Microbes in sewage treatment and

 energy generation 9.4 Microbes in the production of biogas 9.5 Bioremediation